What are the Types of Cinnamon?

 Color and Texture

-High-quality Ceylon cinnamon is light brown with a smooth, layered texture, while premium Cassia varieties are darker and harder.
+High-quality Ceylon cinnamon is light, golden brown with a smooth, layered texture, while Cassia varieties are darker and harder.

 Smell and Taste

 Fresh cinnamon should have a strong, pleasant aroma.
-Taste a small piece—if it’s too bitter, it may be of lower quality.
+Taste a small piece if it’s too bitter, it must be of lower quality.
+Cinnamon SL offers you the world’s best, fresh Ceylon Cinnamon products.

 Where to Buy Quality Cinnamon